What Is a Psychotic Disorder?

-Some people may need to continue treatment for an extended period of time, and some, such as those who have suffered several severe episodes, may need to take medication indefinitely.
-In these cases, the medication usually is given in as low a dose as possible to control side effects.
+Some people may need to continue treatment for an extended period of time.
+Some, such as those who have had several severe episodes, may need to take medication indefinitely.
+In these cases, the medication usually is given in as low a dose as possible to minimize side effects.

 What Is the Outlook for People With Psychotic Disorders?

-The outlook varies depending on the type of psychotic disorder and the individual.
-However, these disorders are treatable and most people will have a good recovery with treatment and close follow-up care.
+The depends on the type of psychotic disorder and the person who has it.
+But these disorders are treatable, and most people will have a good recovery with treatment and close follow-up care.